Paul J. Davies: Technical writing for Frontier Hydrocarbon Exploration

 After attending University of Toronto in mathematics 1979-81, Davies found employment in Calgary, Alberta, where for four years he was engaged as a research analyst and technical writer in frontier oil and gas.
 His major project was the data synthesis and writing of the Resource Management Plan for Lancaster Sound Region Hydrocarbon Development, a four-year, $1.2 million technical and environmental study under the direction of Dr. A.E.
 Pallister, O.C., in support of an application to drill an oil well offshore in the High Arctic.
-Davies spent time in field work in North Baffin.
+Davies spent several weeks in field work in North Baffin.

 Type and art for trade book production

 Returning to Toronto in 1985, Davies was retained for a joint government-industry undertaking to conceive and implement an automated system for typesetting for book publishers, successfully completed.
 Over the following twelve years Davies designed and/or produced more than 1,000 trade, scholarly, legal, and reference books operating as ECW Type & Art, also implementing a production system for legal looseleaf.
 Davies was awarded six Alcuin Society national design awards.
 As well, Davies taught at Ryerson Polytechnical University (now Toronto Metropolitan University) from September 1995 to June 1997 in computing methods for book publishing.

 The books Davies designed and produced between 1985 and 1999 included fiction, poetry, scholarly, history, biography, art, travel, bibliography, reference, legal and legal looseleaf, and periodicals — for ECW Press, Butterworths Canada, House of Anansi Press, General Publishing and Stoddart Publishing, Véhicule Press, Quarry Press, York University, Dryden (Harcourt (publisher)), Bibliographical Society of Canada, Copp Clark Pitman, Moonstone Press, Octopus, McClelland & Stewart, University of Toronto, Aya Press, The Porcupine's Quill, Camden House, AMS Press, and others.